EVA provides services to local voluntary and community organisations in Enfield

 Free creche provided.

-Dates and venue for the next series of workshops to be announced soon.
+For dates and venues for the next series of workshops - see www.facebook.com/ EnfieldVoluntaryAction

 Download the 3-fold leaflet (.pdf) for more information